-Hyundai Group scores big win in J.D.
-Power Tech Experience Index
+Car buyers are paying big money for technology they don't use

+While it could be argued that owners who don't want to use a specific piece of technology should just avoid using it, the reality is that all of these unused features add cost to the final price of any vehicle.
+Considering that the average transaction price of a new vehicle hit a record $45,031 in September of 2021, controlling spiraling costs is a big deal.

 J.D.
+Power's survey results found that dealerships can play a big role in explaining new technology to buyers.
+Scores for some technologies like trailer assistance received higher scores from owners who received training from their dealers.
+Unfortunately, 71% of owners say they were taught how to use tech from outside sources whereas only 30% learned from a dealer.

-Power released the results of its Tech Experience Index study that measures "how much owners like [in-car] technologies and how many problems they experience with them."
-The results are the product of responses from 110,827 owners of current model-year vehicles that J.D.
+The results of this study are the product of responses from 110,827 owners of current model-year vehicles that J.D.
 Power surveyed after 90 days of ownership from February through July 2021.
 The study breaks out owner viewpoints on 36 technologies in the categories of convenience, emerging automation, energy and sustainability, and infotainment and connectivity.

 We're not clear on some of the results and we've asked the company for clarification, but the parts we're clear on give the people at the Hyundai Group plenty of reason to pat themselves on the back.
 Genesis earned the highest ranking for tech innovation among all vehicle segments, followed by Cadillac, Volvo and BMW.
 Hyundai won the tech innovation award for mass-market brands, with Kia taking the mass-market tech second place, followed by Nissan and Subaru.